 What types of food could help increase milk supply?

-Oneil points out that recent research shows an ingredient common in Filipino foods might help with this.
-“There’s a lot of buzz right now about Moringa leaf.
+Oneil points out that research shows an ingredient common in Filipino foods might help with this.
+“There’s a lot of buzz about Moringa leaf.
 In clinical observations, milk supply has been seen to increase.”

 Should a mom who had a C-section eat differently than a mom who had a vaginal birth?